-Evaluation of the water sample data involved comparisons with the CTD data, adjacent stations and consideration of the variation of a property as a function of density or depth and the relationships with other properties (Klein, 1973).
-Precision estimates for routine analyses were made on CalCOFI cruise 9003 and are reported in SIO Ref.
+Evaluation of the water sample data involved comparisons with the CTD cast profiles, adjacent stations and consideration of the variation of a property as a function of density or depth and the relationships with other properties (Klein, 1973).
+Precision estimates for the routine analyses were made on CalCOFI cruise 9003 and are reported in SIO Ref.
 91-4.